 Our values drive our work

-The Maryland SPCA’s mission is to improve the lives of pets and people in the community through education, veterinary services, and humane care.
-Over 90 full- and part-time staff work side by side with hundreds of volunteers to deliver these services.
+The Maryland SPCA’s mission is to improve the lives of pets and people in our community.
+Over 80 full-time and part-time staff work side by side with hundreds of volunteers to deliver these services.
 Together, we’re ensuring the best possible care for animals and people in Baltimore and beyond.
 We multiply our impact by collaborating with individuals, other nonprofits, and local businesses.

 COMMUNITY